mikezinovenkov/trade_bot/README.md

 trading_bot.ipynb - main script, that activates a trading algorithm and works until you stop it

-Now this project is closed for several months, because i need to check some new ideas on implementing nn in this alg and also i want to make an analysis od the latest news about the target coin to minimize the final error.
+Now this project is closed for several months, because i need to check some new ideas on implementing nn in this alg and also i want to make an analysis of the latest news about the target coin to minimize the final error.